 Day 3 — Sacred Valley

 In Peru, weaving is all about ritual and culture.
-Nilda Callañaupa welcomes us to her Center for Traditional Textiles where you can dye wool, spin yarn, or set up a loom.
-Peruvian paso horses have the smoothest gait in the world!
-Take one for a spin, or hike among glittering salt terraces in Maras.
-Our welcome dinner highlights delicious Peruvian cuisine.
-(B,L,D)
+National Geographic grantee Nilda Callañaupa welcomes us to her Center for Traditional Textiles where you can dye wool, spin yarn, or set up a loom.
+Later, take a Peruvian paso horse for a ride, or hike among glittering salt terraces in Maras.
+Aranwa Sacred Valley Hotel Resort & Wellness (B,L,D)

 Day 4 — Sacred Valley

 Join a master chef and local farmers and eat traditional food cooked in the ground.
 Explore Ollantaytambo, a classic Inca valley town, then hop the train toward Machu Picchu, passing breathtaking mountain vistas.
 Inkaterra Machu Picchu Pueblo Hotel (B,L,D)